microsoft/fluent-ui-react/packages/react-bindings/README.md

 #### Usage

-The example below assumes a component called `<Input>` will be used this way:
+The example below assumes a component called `<Image>` will be used this way:

 ```tsx
 const imageBehavior: Accessibility<{ disabled: boolean }> = props => ({